 We planted our Canadian Early Supersweet Hybrid 1 inch deep with about 4 inches between the seeds.
 Our rows ended up only about 1 1/2 feet apart instead of the 3 feet that’s recommended.
 It’s a tight squeeze, but I’m sure it’ll be fine – right?!

-Just like peas and beans, soaking corn seeds in water for 12 hours before planting will help jump start the germination process.
+Just like peas, soaking corn seeds in water for 12 hours before planting will help jump start the germination process.

 Corn likes warm soil (at least 50°F or 10°C).
 If you put the seed in too early, it will likely decay before it sprouts.
 If you can’t wait, you can heat the soil by laying down black plastic for a couple of days.
 Or, you could just wait.